JahaanChaudhary/jc-portfolio/README.md

 > Personal portfolio site.
 Minimal, fast, deployed on Vercel.
 > **Live:** [jahaanchaudhary.vercel.app](https://jahaanchaudhary.vercel.app) *(replace with your actual URL once deployed)*

 A single-page portfolio built with vanilla HTML, CSS, and JavaScript — no framework, no build step.
-True-black minimalist palette inspired by editorial design, with a sticky sidebar layout adapted from [Brittany Chiang's site](https://brittanychiang.com/).
+True-black minimalist palette inspired by editorial design, with a sticky sidebar layout.

 ---